-Verizon Five Forces Analysis (Porter’s) & Recommendations
+Verizon Five Forces Analysis & Recommendations

-Verizon Communications, Inc., the parent company of Verizon Wireless, implements strategies to address the effects of external factors in the information and communications technology and services industry environment.
-Such external factors are distinguishable through a Porter’s Five Forces analysis of the company.
-Michael Porter’s Five Forces Analysis model is an external analysis framework that evaluates the conditions of the industry environment.
-For example, in the business operations of Verizon Wireless, the conditions of the wireless telecommunications industry are analyzed to determine the impact of external factors on the company.
-Also, this external analysis determines the intensity of each of the external factors and how they differ in their significance to the strategic approach of Verizon Wireless.
-As one of the biggest firms in the U.S. telecommunications market, the company needs to continually reinforce its business to address competition.
-Competition is shown as the most significant force in this Porter’s Five Forces analysis of Verizon.
+This Five Forces analysis of Verizon Communications Inc. assesses the external factors in the telecommunications industry environment relevant to the company’s strategies.
+Michael Porter’s Five Forces analysis model is an external analysis framework that evaluates the conditions of the industry environment.
+In the business operations of Verizon, the telecommunications industry is analyzed to determine the impact of external factors on the company.
+Also, this Five Forces analysis determines the intensity of each of the external factors and how they differ in their significance to the strategic approach of Verizon.
+As one of the biggest firms in the U.S. telecommunications market, the company continually reinforces its business to address competition.
+Competition is shown as the most significant force in this Five Forces analysis of Verizon.

-Summary & Recommendations: Five Forces Analysis of Verizon Communications, Inc.
+Summary & Recommendations: Five Forces Analysis of Verizon

-1. Competitive rivalry or competition – Strong Force
+1. Competitive rivalry or competition: Strong Force

-2. Bargaining power of buyers or customers – Moderate Force
+2. Bargaining power of buyers or customers: Moderate Force

-3. Bargaining power of suppliers – Moderate Force
+3. Bargaining power of suppliers: Moderate Force

-4. Threat of substitutes or substitution – Moderate Force
+4. Threat of substitutes or substitution: Moderate Force

-5. Threat of new entrants or new entry – Weak Force
+5. Threat of new entrants or new entry: Weak Force

 1. Strengthen competitive advantage through product differentiation to address the force of competitive rivalry.

-3. Further enhance quality of services to attract and retain more customers, to address the bargaining power of customers.
+3. Further enhance the quality of services to attract and retain more customers, to address the bargaining power of customers.

 Competitive Rivalry or Competition against Verizon (Strong Force)